charlescflok/charlescflok.github.io/_pages/aboutme.md

 author_profile: true
 ---

-My Chinese/Cantonese name is 駱卓峰 (IPA: lɔːk̚˧.t͡sʰœːk̚˧.foŋ˥; Jyutping: lok6 coek3 fung1).
+My Chinese/Cantonese name is 駱卓峰 (IPA: lɔːk̚˧ t͡sʰœːk̚˧ foŋ˥; Jyutping: lok6 coek3 fung1).
 It's transcribed as Lok Cheuk Fung in English but I normally go by Charles.
 If you're from a western cultural background and you're not (much) older than me/ not my teacher/ not my senior of some sort, please don't call me Cheuk Fung coz it feels kinda cringe to me.
 <a href="https://youtu.be/T5xyVBqOSog?si=35jf-pyVqysIDbT6" target="_blank">This</a> is a youtube video I found that best explains why it's not the most socially appropriate thing to do in my culture.